-Tea-Flora-Tales. supported by the Embroiderers Guild UK (above) is an ongoing collaboration with artists and makers and has its final showing in 2018 at Nadelwelt Karlsruhe and the Knitting and Stitching Show.
+Tea-Flora-Tales. supported by the Embroiderers Guild UK (above) is an ongoing collaboration with artists and makers will be shown in 2018 at Nadelwelt Karlsruhe and the Knitting and Stitching Show.
 The collaboration raise explores our relationship to the landscape and habitat and the work of Plantlife.
 Current workshops and projects are on her blog.

 Florascript part of exhibition Prescriptions artists books now in the collection of the Templeman Gallery, University of Kent.
 Artists working in a wide range of materials and bookbinding techniques bring together pieces reflecting ideas about cancer, chronic illness, disability, mental health, surgery, medicine and wellbeing, this exhibition reveals the communicative power of book art and its therapeutic potential.

 ‘Note tins’ project with homeless and ‘at risk’ adult partnered by Caring Hands and Nucleus Arts

 Nautical Threads with Dover Arts Development exploring Dover’s long nautical history and involved artists and schools across Dover District as well as members and organisations from the local community